Skip to Content

 Students will not be given credit for any courses taken during their time as undergraduates; nor may they take for graduate credit any courses they have already taken as undergraduates (e.g. courses cross-listed in the Faculty of Arts and Science).
 Students require the approval of the Associate Chair before registering in graduate lecture courses, so there will be a slight delay between requesting registration and its approval.

-The 3.0 FCE requirement for the PhD specifies only the minimum number of courses which are to be included in the graduate programs; however, it is expected that all students will audit additional graduate lecture courses and attend seminars in their area of specialization throughout the period of their graduate education as well as the weekly departmental colloquium.
+The 3.0 FCE requirement for the PhD specifies only the minimum number of courses that are to be included in the graduate programs; however, it is expected that all students will audit additional graduate lecture courses and attend seminars in their area of specialization, as well as the weekly departmental colloquium, throughout the period of their graduate education .
 Additional requirements may also be imposed by a student’s supervisory committee.

 Research Courses

-MSc and first-year direct-entry PhD candidates register in these courses, and MSc (with thesis) students register also in their second year, in sequence of the last digit (i.e. in PHY60x1Y in their first year of graduate study, in PHY60x2Y in their second year of graduate study).
+MSc and first-year direct-entry PhD candidates register in these courses.
 Grades for these courses are provided by the supervisor, based on the supervisor's evaluation of the ability and progress of the student in performing research as evidenced in interactions with the student throughout the year.
-The available Research courses are
+The available Research courses are listed here:

 Seminar Courses